 Research shows that more than half of those sufferering from this incurable condition can be better treated with two tablespoons of broad beans enjoyed every day than by taking medication1.

 Broad beans are horrid when old and starchy but the fresh, young fruit is difficult to obtain in many countries; you may have to grow your own.
 They are a legume.

 Ensuring that we remain in fine fettle is about making time for ourselves; raising the bar means a commitment to not only more exercise but more nutritious, unrefined food.
 Cooking broad beans and eggs to prevent Parkinson's disease is just one example.

-Enjoy on a slice of 100 percent wholemeal sourdough bread, toasted if desired, and smeared with a little butter.
+Enjoy eggs Parkinson's disease on a slice of 100 percent wholemeal sourdough bread, toasted if desired, and smeared with a little butter.
 Use all the liquid.

-Eggs Parkinson's disease is based on strong science that fava beans can provide sufficient L-dopa for the body in most of those suffering from the condition.
+Eggs Parkinson's disease is based on strong science that fava beans can provide sufficient L-dopa for the body for two-thirds of those suffering from the condition.